apache/yetus/asf-site-src/source/documentation/latest/precommit-advanced.md

 * CHANGED\_FILES is a list of all files that appear to be added, deleted, or modified in the patch.

-* CHANGED\_UNFILTERED\_MODULES is a list of all modules that house all of the CHANGED\_FILES.
+* CHANGED\_MODULES is a list of all modules that house all of the CHANGED\_FILES.
 Be aware that the root of the source tree is reported as '.'.

-* CHANGED\_MODULES reports which modules that appear to have source code in them.

 * GITHUB\_REPO is to help test-patch when talking to Github.
 If test-patch is given just a number on the command line, it will default to using this repo to determine the pull request.